-Asylum Chapel.
+We chose to have our wedding ceremony at the Asylum Chapel.
 The most charming battered-out old shell.
 It’s got such a distinct patina lending itself to an atmosphere that was bang on.
 On the day, the sun shining through the stained glass was just magic.
 Beautifully distressed and abundantly atmospheric, why wouldn’t we choose it?

-Brunswick House: This large Georgian house is steeped in history and grandeur but also has a relaxed homely quality that we were looking for.
+We chose Brunswick House for our reception: This large Georgian house is steeped in history and grandeur but also has a relaxed homely quality that we were looking for.
 It felt a befitting space, special enough for a wedding with its interesting and eclectic environment (a patchwork of bits and pieces from all eras) which had a similarly beaten-up/worn-in quality.
 It also offered an interesting, inventive seasonal menu served from the connecting restaurant.
 Finally, the cellar rooms at Brunswick House were the hidden gem.
 A vaulted undercroft which provided the sort of cloistered setting we were after for the party.
 The different nooks allowed guests to involve themselves in the mix of things on the dance floor or break away for some chill time.